|Giant Orchid (Barlia robertiana).|

 Again we moved further up the sierra and picked up Rock Bunting (Escribano Montesino / Emberiza cia) and both Black-eared (Collalba Rubia / Oenanthe hispanica) and Northern Wheatears (Collalba Gris / Oenanthe oenanthe).
 At a spot about 1500 meters up we searched an outcrop of rock for plant species and found a single Sierra Nevada Crocus (Crocus nevadensis) also many plants of Narcissus bugei (kindly Identified by Sue Eatock from Wildside Holidays in Grazalema).
 Whilst we were here a pale phase Booted Eagle (Aguililla Calzada / Hieraaetus pennatus) made a brief pass over head and Blue Rock Thrush (Roquero Solitario / Monticola solitarius), Rock Sparrow (Gorrión Chillón / Petronia petronia) and Thekla Lark (Cogujada Montesina / Galerida theklae) were all added to the days list.

-On the way down we picked up Iberian / Azure-winged Magpie (Rabilargo / Cyanopica cyanus), Bonelli's Eagle (Aguila-azor Perdicera / Hieraaetus fasciatus), Little Owl (Mochuelo Europeo / Athene noctua) and Common Stonechat (Tarabilla Común / Saxicola torquata).
-Sawfly Orchid (Ophrys tenthredinifera subsp tenthredinifera) and Southern Early Purple Orchid (Chupaeros / Androrchis Olbiensis) were also seen on the way down.
+On the way down we picked up Iberian Magpie (Rabilargo / Cyanopica cooki), Bonelli's Eagle (Aguila-azor Perdicera / Hieraaetus fasciatus), Little Owl (Mochuelo Europeo / Athene noctua) and Common Stonechat (Tarabilla Común / Saxicola torquata).
+Sawfly (Ophrys tenthredinifera) and Southern Early Purple Orchid (Androrchis Olbiensis) were also seen on the way down.